kcranston/opa_testing/readme.md

 ## Running tests

-`opa test rbac`
+`opa test .`

-runs all of the tests found in the `rbac` dir.
+runs all of the tests in the current dir (searces recursively).
 Use `-v` for verbose mode.

-`opa test .`

-runs all of the tests in the current dir

 ## Dev notes